aspyrx/ipaces.org/src/routes/index.md

-**International Professionals for the Advancement of Chinese Earth Sciences** (IPACES) is a nonprofit organization established in 1999 and is registered in the State of Michigan, USA.
+**International Professional Association of Chinese Earth Scientists** (IPACES) is a nonprofit organization established in 1999 and is registered in the State of Michigan, USA.

 Membership in IPACES is by invitation only (see [Bylaws](/about/bylaws/)).